REQUIREMENTS FOR STUDY QUESTIONS AND TERM PAPERS

 REQUIREMENTS FOR STUDY QUESTIONS

 1. Assigned questions.
-For each assigned reading during the course, answer all of the “questions for review” and one “question for analysis” of your choice.
+For each assigned reading during the course, answer all of the “questions for review” and one “question for analysis” of your choice per reading.
 Do not simply copy/paste selections from the reading material into your answers; you need to put the answers into your own words.
-Your answers can be short, but they need to adequately address the questions.
+Your answers to the questions for review can be short, but they need to adequately address the questions.
+Your answers to each question for analysis should be a minimum of 150 words.

 2. Deadlines.
-Study questions are due three times a semester on the day of the three exams.
+Due dates of study questions will be announced, but they will likely occur at two-week intervals, and at a minimum of three times a semester on the day of the three exams.

 REQUIREMENTS FOR TERM PAPERS

 1. Deadlines and Writing Lab.
 You must submit three drafts of your term paper to me through email.
 (1) The first draft is due on Sunday evening 11:59 on a date that I will give you (usually about one month before the end of the semester).
 This draft is just to assure that you complete the assignment by the deadline, and I will only briefly check it for proper format.
 (2) The second draft is due one week later on Sunday evening 11:59.
 During that week you must bring a copy of it to the writing lab, and email me your revision.
+Please make sure that you fill out a yellow form to confirm that you have been there, which they will keep on file for me.
 If your writing style is particularly unclear, you should bring it by the writing lab a second time, but make sure that it is read by a different worker.
 I will read this version for content and suggest changes.
 (3) The third and final draft is due one week later on Sunday evening 11:59.

 3. Pick a topic: Select one of the “questions for analysis” from the course reading material.
 Get my approval on the topic before you begin.
 If the topic is too easy or too difficult, you’ll need to select another that is at the right level.
 There are three types of “questions for analysis”: (1) a simple refutation such as this: “Criticize Descartes’ theory of innate ideas.”
 (2) A defense such as this: “John Stewart makes the following criticism of Hume's theory of the self. . . .
 How might Hume respond?”
 (3) A compare and contrast such as this: “Compare and contrast Hobbes’ and Locke’s views of the state of nature and defend one against the other.”
 The latter two types of questions might be easier since they involve the views of two philosophers, which quickly gives you a lot to write about.
 Some questions may be worded differently from the above types, but they are typically reducible to either simple refutations or defenses.